 The Difference Between Bounce Rate And Exit Rate

 Let’s clear up a point of confusion: Every bounce is an exit, but not every exit is a bounce.

 These two metrics are sometimes used interchangeably, but they describe different behavior.

 - Bounce Rate: the percentage of single-engagement sessions

-- Exit Rate: the percentage of exits on a page
+- Exit Rate: the percentage of exits from a page

-In other words, exit rate measures the percentage of exits on a page (the last page in a session) compared to the total number of page views.
+In other words, exit rate measures how often a user leaves your website from a particular page.
+It is the percentage of exits from that page (the last page in a session) compared to the total number of page views.